|You can now have your rates invoices delivered by email. Signing up is easy – you just need any rates invoice from April 2023 onwards.

 Rates are levied as a tax on all property in compliance with the statutory provisions of the Local Government Act 2002.
 Rates are calculated on the valuation for each individual property.
 Search for your rates details on this page.

 The amount of rates required is set when the Council determines its budget.
-Rates provide the funding required to complete the Council’s work (outlined in the Council’s Annual Plan and Long Term Plan) including the day-to-day Council operations and specific projects, such as cemeteries, community boards, drainage, economic development, parks and reserves, refuse collection roading, sewage treatment, street lighting, swimming pools, water etc.
+Rates provide the funding required to complete the Council’s work (outlined in the Council’s Annual Plan and Long-term Plan) including the day-to-day Council operations and specific projects, such as cemeteries, community boards, drainage, economic development, parks and reserves, refuse collection roading, sewage treatment, street lighting, swimming pools, water etc.

 Deadlines for quarterly payments: